-If you have metadata related to a RAW file in a standard metadata format like XMP (Extensible Metadata Platform), then Capture One will automatically reload the metadata and merge the .XMP sidecar with the metadata already created in Capture One.
+If you have metadata related to a source image file in a standard metadata format like XMP (Extensible Metadata Platform), then Capture One will automatically reload the metadata and merge the .XMP sidecar file with the metadata already created in Capture One.

-Capture One can read and store metadata in the following four formats: Embedded EXIF, Embedded IPTC-IIM, Embedded XMP, and .XMP Sidecar file – these four types of metadata will be automatically updated and read.
+Capture One can read metadata in the following four formats: Embedded EXIF, Embedded IPTC-IIM, Embedded XMP, and .XMP sidecar file.
+Note that only the .XMP sidecar files could be updated (modified).

-- Full Sync will create and update the XMP sidecar files with any metadata changes.
-Any information present in the XMP that is not present in Capture One will be loaded.
-It is a two-way sync.
+- Full Sync will update the XMP sidecar files with any metadata changes or will create the XMP sidecar file if it is not present.
+Any information in the XMP that is not present in Capture One will be loaded.
+It is a two-way synchronization.

-NOTE: Using Full Sync and working with a large collection of new images can hinder performance.
-In this situation, it's recommended to use the "manual" sync commands such as Image -> Sync Metadata and Image -> Load Metadata.
-This will achieve the same end result but without the background sync process slowing things down.
+NOTE: Using Full Sync when working with a large collection of new images can hinder performance.
+In this situation, it's recommended to use the "manual" sync commands such as Image -> Sync Metadata and Image -> Load Metadata in the main menu.
+This will achieve the same end result but without the background sync process slowing the processes down.

-Prefer Embedded XMP over Embedded IPTC toggles the preference when the two sets of data are present in the XMP file; the legacy IPTC fields or XMP fields.
-You can find more info on the difference in this article: XMP and IPTC
+Prefer Embedded XMP over Embedded IPTC toggles the preference when the two sets of data are present in the source image file; the legacy IPTC fields or XMP fields.
+You can find more info on the difference in this article: XMP and IPTC.

-Prefer Sidecar XMP over Embedded Metadata toggles the preference between metadata information in sidecar XMP files (in either IPTC or XMP schema) over the XMP information embedded in the source file.
+Prefer Sidecar XMP over Embedded Metadata toggles the preference between metadata information in sidecar XMP files (in either IPTC or XMP scheme) over the XMP information embedded in the source file.

 NOTE: Above all, Capture One will never write metadata to source files; all metadata changes are done via proxy file.

 << Add Getty Images metadata fields | Deleting images and variants in general >>

 Thanks Lily for the explanation of Metadata above.
 I am still unsure of exactly how it works.